 - Scratch games are played by scratching off the latex covering of the play area on the ticket.
 A number of different instant games are in circulation during a given period, each with a determinate pay out.
-Instant tickets were introduced to the market in September 1975, and have become the largest contributor to total sales and resulting contributions to the State of Connecticut's General Fund. - Play 3 is an on-line game that is available to consumers on a daily basis.
+Instant tickets were introduced to the market in September 1975, and have become the largest contributor to total sales and resulting contributions to the State of Connecticut's General Fund. - Play 3 is an online game that is available to consumers on a daily basis.
 Players pick three numbers from a range and choose among different play options.
-This game has been in existence in similar form since 1977. - Play 4 is an on-line game that was introduced in 1980.
-Players select four numbers from a range and choose from different play options.
+This game has been in existence in similar form since 1977.

-- Classic Lotto is the original on-line game that was introduced in 1983.
+- Play 4 is an online, nightly game that was introduced in 1980.
+Players select four numbers from a range and choose from different play options. - "Classic Lotto," the original lotto online game, was introduced on November 18, 1983.
 Two drawings are held each week.
 Players pick six numbers from a range of numbers.
-The minimum jackpot is \$1 million. - Cash 5 is an on-line game with a top prize of \$100,000 that was introduced in 1992 and is played seven days a week.
+The minimum jackpot is \$1 million. - Cash 5 is an online game with a top prize of \$100,000 that was introduced in 1992 and is played seven days a week.
 Players pick five numbers from a range of numbers. - Powerball is a multi-State, multi-jurisdictional Lottery game that is played twice each week.
 Players select six numbers from a range of numbers.
-The game was introduced to Connecticut players in 1995. - Mid-day 3 and Mid-day 4 on-line games were introduced in February 1998.
+The game was introduced to Connecticut players in 1995. - Mid-day 3 and Mid-day 4 online games were introduced in February 1998.
 These games are played on a daily basis at mid-day.
-They are played in a similar manner as the Nightly and Play 4 games.
+They are played in a similar manner as the Play 3 and Play 4 games.

-Organizationally, the Connecticut Lottery Corporation is divided into three major areas:
+Organizationally, the Connecticut Lottery Corporation is primarily divided into three major areas: